Are you looking for a progressive web app tutorial that will tell you all you need to know about this emerging technology?

 A progressive web app is all about one thing: speed.

 It combines the best of websites and mobile apps to create a faster user experience.
 It’s like having a mobile app without having to go through the process of going to an app store to download it.
-PWAs are websites that have a similar experience of an app, and they run on a variety of browsers.
+PWAs are websites that have a similar experience to an app, and they run on a variety of browsers.

 PWAs create a lot fewer headaches for developers, too.
 Here’s how they work.